The multiplicative structure on polynomial continuous valuations: The product on valuations.

 Let us denote by $\pl$ the manifold of oriented lines passing through the origin in $V^*$.
-Let $L$ denote the line bundle over $\pl$ such that its fiber over an oriented line $l$ consists of linear functionals on $l$.
+Let $L$ denote the line bundle over $\pl$ whose fiber over an oriented line $l$ consists of linear functionals on $l$.

-We are going to construct a natural map which commutes with the natural action of the group $GL(V)$ on both spaces and induces epimorphism on the subspaces of smooth vectors.
+We are going to construct a natural linear map which commutes with the natural action of the group $GL(V)$ on both spaces and induces an epimorphism on the subspaces of smooth vectors.

 The construction is as follows.
-Let $\mu\in \ond,\, A_1,\dots ,A_s\in \ck(V)$.
-Then $\int_{\sum_{j=1}^s \lam_jA_j} \mu$ is a polynomial in $\lam_j\geq 0$ of degree at most $n+d$.
+Let $\mu\in \ond,\, A_1,\dots ,A_k\in \ck(V)$.
+Then $\int_{\sum_{j=1}^k \lam_jA_j} \mu$ is a polynomial in $\lam_j\geq 0$ of degree at most $n+d$.
 This can be easily seen directly, but it was also proved in general for polynomial valuations by Khovanskii and Pukhlikov \cite{khovanskii-pukhlikov1}.
-Also it easily follows that the coefficients of this polynomial depend continuously on $(A_1,\dots ,A_s)\in \ck(V)^s$ with respect to the Hausdorff metric.
-Hence we can define a continuous map $\Theta_{s,d}':\ond \times\ck(V)^s\str PVal_d(V)$ given by
+Also it easily follows that the coefficients of this polynomial depend continuously on $(A_1,\dots ,A_k)\in \ck(V)^k$ with respect to the Hausdorff metric.
+Hence we can define a continuous map $\Theta_{k,d}':\ond \times\ck(V)^k\to PVal_d(V)$ given by